gparatore123/nightmare/modules/06-ROP/unit_07.md

 Another option is to write an address to the stack where `system()` will use it as its argument.
 Consider that we have control of the stack at this point, and we can write arbitrarily to the stack, so the question is, what address do we write?
-Why not jump to the exploit string itself.
+Why not jump to the exploit string itself?

 Consider this version of the exploit again this time, I'm going to use 0xdeadbeef for the address of system and then 0xcafebabe for the address